Azure/autorest.typescript/packages/typespec-ts/test/integration/generated/resiliency/srvDriven1/README.md

 ### Install the `@msinternal/srv-driven-1` package

-Install the ResiliencyServiceDriven1 REST client REST client library for JavaScript with `npm`:
+Install the ServiceDrivenOld REST client REST client library for JavaScript with `npm`:

 ```bash
 npm install @msinternal/srv-driven-1
 ```

-### Create and authenticate a `ResiliencyServiceDriven1Client`
+### Create and authenticate a `ServiceDrivenOldClient`

 To use an [Azure Active Directory (AAD) token credential](https://github.com/Azure/azure-sdk-for-js/blob/main/sdk/identity/identity/samples/AzureIdentityExamples.md#authenticating-with-a-pre-fetched-access-token), provide an instance of the desired credential type obtained from the